Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

+Assume then that $\Gamma$ is not effective.
+Let $E$ be the prime divisor on $Y$ which has a negative coefficient in $\Gamma$.
+By localizing at the points of positive codimension, and using the induction hypothesis, we see that the components of $\Gamma$ that are mapping to the non-closed point of $X$ have non-negative coefficients.
+In particular, $E$ lies over the closed point of $X$.
 As $\dim Y > 2$ we can find a hypersurface $H \subseteq Y$ such that \begin{enumerate} \item $H \cap E \neq \emptyset$, and \item \end{enumerate} We introduce the following notation: \begin{itemize} \item $Y'$ is the normalization of an irreducible component of $H$ that intersects $E$, \item $h : Y' \to Y$ is the induced morphism, \item $X'$ is the normalization of $f(Y')$, where $f(Y')$ is also local as it is a closed subscheme of $X$, { and then $X'$ is semi-local}, \item $f' : Y' \to X'$ is the induced morphism, which is birational due to assumption \autoref{itm:negativity:does_not_intersect} and the fact that $\codim_Y h(Y') =1$, we have $h(Y') \not\subseteq \Exc(f)$, \item $\Gamma':=h^* \Gamma$, for which we have that $f'_* \Gamma'$ is effective { as we know that the coefficients of $\Gamma'$ are already positive over the non-closed points of $X$}. \end{itemize} By the above observations we may apply the induction hypothesis to $f' : Y' \to X'$ and to $\Gamma'$.
 By our choice of $Y'$, $\Gamma'$ has a negative coefficient, which is a contradiction. \end{proof}